WELCOME TO BROWARD COUNTY GOVERNMENT!

 EQUAL EMPLOYMENT OPPORTUNITY

 The County is committed to its policy of providing equal employment opportunities and equal access to all applicants and employees.
-Employment decisions are made without regard to an individual’s age, color, disability, sex, marital status, national origin, political affiliation, race, religion or sexual orientation.
+Employment decisions are made without regard to an individual's age, color, disability, sex, marital status, gender identity or expression, national origin, pregnancy, political affiliation, race, religion or sexual orientation.
 This means that employment and promotion decisions will be based only on consideration of the job-related qualifications of applicants and employees and the needs of the County.
 The County will ensure that all other personnel activities, such as benefits, County-sponsored training, and social or recreational programs are established and administered in the same manner.

 HEALTH INSURANCE PORTABILITY & ACCOUNTABILITY ACT (HIPAA) GENERAL AWARENESS